Undergraduate student resources

 Non-Psychology/Neuroscience students taking individual PSYC/NEUR courses

-• PSYC 311, 387, and all 400-level courses are unavailable to students outside of Psychology/Neuroscience.
+Please note that PSYC 311, 387, NEUR 356, and all PSYC/NEUR 400-level courses are unavailable to students outside of psychology and neuroscience, and there are no guarantees for a spot in any course.

-It is your responsibility to ensure that there are no issues that would prevent you from registering in the course, such as account holds, time conflicts, credit limits, etc. If you drop a course but then cannot register in one of ours, we cannot help you get back into the one you dropped.
+It is your responsibility to ensure that there are no issues that would prevent you from registering in the course once you have the permission, such as account holds, time conflicts, credit limits, etc. We cannot help you get back into a course you dropped that is outside of our department.

 Additional support